quantum-tinkerer/pymablock/docs/source/index.md

 ## Citing

-If you have used Pymablock for work that has lead to a scientific publication, please cite it as
+If you have used Pymablock for work that has lead to a scientific publication, please cite [arXiv:2404.03728](https://arxiv.org/abs/2404.03728) as

 ```bibtex
 @misc{Araya2024,